 Another wild insert from the era, 1997-98 E-X2001 Jambalaya focused on basketball's best dunkers.
 And when you're talking about the game's best dunkers, Michael Jordan is king.
-Inserted 1:720 packs, 1997-98 E-X2001 Jambalaya remains one of the most desirable insert sets ever created.
+Inserted at a very tough rate of 1:720 packs, Jambalaya remains one of the most desirable insert sets ever created.

 Mixing a holofoil shimmer, a matte front and some horrible fonts, there's no doubt what era the 1997-98 Fleer Thrill Seekers Michael Jordan came from.
 Cards in the ten-card set are a case hit, falling 1:288 packs.

 1997-98 Metal Universe Precious Metal Gems Michael Jordan #23 #/100